xfenix/django-hmin/README.md

 [![PyPI version](https://badge.fury.io/py/django-hmin.svg)](https://badge.fury.io/py/django-hmin)
 [![codecov](https://codecov.io/gh/xfenix/django-hmin/branch/master/graph/badge.svg)](https://codecov.io/gh/xfenix/django-hmin)

-Django oriented (2.0+) HTML minification middleware (another one).
+Django (2.0+) oriented HTML minification function and middleware (another one).
 Key feature — speed.
 10x (on large html's it can be 50x, 100x, 200x or even more) time faster, than htmlmin.

 Compress html code and removes html comments, but ignores conditional comments (IE) by default.
 Uses cache by default (can be disabled), so minification overhead is greatly reduced.
 Also it can be used as solo function.
 For best expirience use it with https://github.com/django-compressor/django-compressor.

+Written in modern python 3.7+ with fully typing-covered codebase.

 Compatibility